brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 Since I used to spend a lot a time on [Slashdot](https://slashdot.org), I'll offer a car analogy.

-Think of me as a car mechanic---which is really a stretch since I'm not mechanical at all, but it's just an analogy---who works all days making sure customers' vehicles are running properly, then spends nights and weekends tinkering, as a hobby, on some old classic in his garage.
+Think about a car mechanic---which is really a stretch since I'm not mechanical at all, but it's just an analogy---who works days making sure customers' vehicles are running properly, then spends nights and weekends tinkering, as a hobby, on some old classic in his garage at home.

 But he keeps the two separate.